 Welcome to the wonderful world of APUSH!
-As a fresh APUSHer, you are expected to tackle a small collection of preparatory course work prior to arriving for the first day of school next August.
-Completion of the summer parcel enables students and instructor to hit the ground running when class commences in the fall.
+As a fresh APUSHer, you are expected to complete a small array of preparatory course work before the first day of school in August.
+The summer assignments package appears below (simply hover & click to access each item).

-The primary APUSH course textbook is The American Nation (12th ed.) by John Garraty & Mark Carnes, which can be obtained from the instructor until school adjourns for summer, or by visiting the registrarís office at Stevens High School during June and July.
+The primary APUSH course textbook is The American Nation by John Garraty and Mark Carnes.
+It can be obtained from your APUSH instructor until school adjourns for summer, or by visiting the main office at Stevens High School during June and July.
 You will not be able to work through the summer assignments without it.

-Carefully review this information to be certain you fully understand expectations for the APUSH summer prep work.
+Carefully review this information to be sure you fully understand expectations for the APUSH summer prep work.
 Contact the instructor if questions or issues arise.
-However, keep in mind that e-mail is not checked on a regular schedule, especially during June and July, hence hope of an immediate reply is unrealistic.
+However, keep in mind that e-mail is not checked on a routine basis, especially in June and July, hence hope of an immediate reply is unrealistic.

 Necessary modifications of the APUSH Website tend to happen somewhat slowly during the summer.
 Please be patient and check back periodically if desired pages are visibly outdated, somehow lacking, or simply unavailable.
 By late July or early August, most of the important Website revisions for the approaching school year will be complete.

-The summer assignments group is a fair sampling of what might be issued over a five-day span of the regular school year.
-Perhaps maintaining a folder or binder to aid organization through the summer would be beneficial for you.
+Perhaps maintaining some sort of folder to aid organization of all APUSH material through the summer would be beneficial for you.
 Your successful journey through APUSH starts now!

 2. Read & study Garraty thru page 97, inc. Prologue, Chapter